 QR5.7.1 The Simulation Hypothesis

-The simulation hypothesis is that our physical reality is a representation so realistic that its participants are unaware that they are living in a simulation.
-In the film The Matrix, Morpheus says:
+The simulation hypothesis is that our world is a simulation created by computers in another physical world, as portrayed in the film The Matrix, where Morpheus says:

 What is real?
 How do you define ‘real’?
 If you’re talking about what you can feel, what you can smell, what you can taste and see, then ‘real’ is simply electrical signals interpreted by your brain.”